Skip to Content

 PRO TIP: This may seem obvious, but start with the roof, always washing from the top and working your way down.
 Otherwise, you’ll have nice clean sides, front, and back, UNTIL you start cleaning the roof.
 At that point, all the dirt from the roof will run down onto your nice clean rig.

 It’s also important to use the right cleaning products.
-Because we’re washing a big rig that’s been on the road full-time for so long, we’ll share with you our favorite RV-washing products.
+Because we washed a big rig that was on the road full-time for so long, we’ll share with you our favorite RV-washing products.

 RV/Car Wash Soap